-T20 World Cup: Top five players to watch
+T20 World Cup: Top five players to watch at the 2026 tournament

 Arguably England’s most exciting talent, Harry Brook certainly has the ability to be their most explosive.
 The 26-year-old batter already has 134 caps for his country, with 13 centuries in that time, and claimed a T20 World Cup winners’ medal at the 2022 edition.

-The right-hander was the first Englishman to score a triple century in Test cricket since Graham Gooch’s 333 against India in 1990.
+The right-hander, who took over captaincy of the T20 side in April 2025, was the first Englishman to score a triple century in Test cricket since Graham Gooch’s 333 against India in 1990.
 Brook’s effort came in Pakistan in 2024 and was achieved at nearly a run-a-ball.
 He has already represented three teams in the IPL and has 169 T20 appearances to his name in total, with three centuries and 16 fifties at a strike rate of 152.

 Glenn Maxwell – Australia